dhuppenkothen/machine-learning-tutorial/_episodes/04-FeatureEngineering.md

 > Let's take a look at the candy you've received at the start of the class (and have hopefully not eaten yet!).
 > If you have not received any candy, you can also do this exercise with the image from [Episode 2](ep2).
 >
+> Identify features of your candy and describe how you would measure them.
+Here are some helpful questions to get you started:
+>
-> Which types of candy appear very different to you, and which are similar?
+> * Which types of candy appear very different to you, and which are similar?
-> What are descriptive features that help your eyes distinguish the two types of M&Ms, the skittles and the jellybeans?
+> * What are descriptive features that help your eyes distinguish the two types of M&Ms, the skittles, and the jellybeans?
-> Could you measure them and encode each in a single number per feature and sweet?
-Are all of the features you write
+> * Could you measure these features and encode each in a single number per feature and sweet?
+> * Are all of the features you write
 > down able to equally distinguish all types of candy, or are some maybe good at distinguishing skittles from jellybeans,
 > but not skittles from plain M&Ms?
 >
-> Note down your features and also describe how you would measure them.

 >
 > > ## Solution
 > >